Nitro4542/desktop-groups/README.md

 ## How do I make my own .desktopgroup file?

-The .desktopgroup format uses the JSON syntax.
+The desktopgroup format uses the JSON syntax.
 Here's how a file could look:

 ```json
 {